utah-cs3550-fa25/assignments/hw4.md

 Modify `edit.html` to give `name`s to every editable field.
 For steps and ingredients, embed the step/ingredient ID into the `name`.

-Inside the `edit_recipe` controller, update the prep time, cook time, serving count, recipe description, step descriptions, and ingredients name/unit/amounts when a `POST` request is received.
+Inside the `edit_recipe` controller, update the recipe title, prep time, cook time, serving count, recipe description, step descriptions, and ingredients name/unit/amounts when a `POST` request is received.
 To update steps and ingredients, iterate through all of the current `Recipe`'s existing `Step`s/`Ingredient`s.

 Handling errors is the next Phase, so you don't need to do that yet.